drylabyrinth/drylabyrinth.github.io/README.md

 title: "Assistant Professor" #your title
 department: ["BME", "comp-bio"] #can have multiple departments
 research_interests: ["python", "comp-bio"] #can have multiple interests
 github: "" #just the id, like "laderast"
+email: ""
 link: "" #any url, include the https://
 ---
 ```